fabianofranz/installer/docs/user/azure/install_upi.md

 ## Upload the files to a Storage Account

-The deployment steps will read the RHCOS VHD image and the bootstrap ignition config file from a blob.
+The deployment steps will read the Red Hat Enterprise Linux CoreOS virtual hard disk (VHD) image and the bootstrap ignition config file from a blob.
 Create a storage account that will be used to store them and export its key as an environment variable.

 ```sh
 az storage account create -g $RESOURCE_GROUP --location $AZURE_REGION --name ${CLUSTER_NAME}sa --kind Storage --sku Standard_LRS